joelbloch/poc-k8s/app/k8s/azure/readme.md

 2.1 - Go to each module subfolder, and type `npm run build-docker-azure`.
 It will build each docker image one by one.
 2.2 - Or go to the `\POC-k8s\app` folder, and type `npm run build-all-azure` : it will build container images one after another.
 3 - Docker images must be pushed to the Azure Container Registry.
-    From the `\POC-k8s\app` folder, type `npm run push-all` to push all the images you created on the Azure Registry.
+    From the `\POC-k8s\app` folder, type `npm run push-all-azure` to push all the images you created on the Azure Registry.

-You could have alternatively execute the command `npm run build-push-all` to build and push all the images in one command.
+You could have alternatively execute the command `npm run build-push-all-azure` to build and push all the images in one command.

 ## 3 - Deploy the Application